-Portrait of Ginevra de' Benci - by Da Vinci
+Portrait of Ginevra Benci by Leonardo da Vinci

-Ginevra de' Benci (1457-c.
-1520) was a lady of the aristocratic class in 15th century Florence, admired for her intelligence by Florentine contemporaries.
+A lady of the aristocratic class in 15th century Florence, Ginevr Benci was admired for her intelligence by Florentine contemporaries.
 She is the subject of one of only about 17 existing paintings attributed to Leonardo da Vinci.

-Unlike Leonardo's other portraits of women, this lady looks sulky, unforgiving and haughty; this is emphasised by the slightly smaller cast of one eye, making her look withdrawn.
-Her left eye seems to gaze directly at us while the right looks beyond to some invisible point.
-Like other Florentine women of the period Ginevra has shaved off her eyebrows (this is also obvious in the Mona Lisa).
+Unlike Leonardo's other portraits of women, this lady looks sulky, unforgiving, and haughty; this is emphasized by the slightly smaller cast of one eye, making her look withdrawn.
+Her left eye seems to gaze directly at us while the right looks beyond some invisible point.
+Like other Florentine women of the period, Ginevra has shaved off her eyebrows (this is also obvious in the Mona Lisa).
 Maybe her expression indicates she was not entirely happy regarding her forthcoming marriage.
 In later life she was to go into self-inflicted exile in an attempt to recover from a severe illness; she was also tormented by an ill-fated love affair.

-The marble appearance of her complexion -- smoothed with Leonardo's own hand -- is framed by the undulating ringlets of her hair.
+The marble appearance of her complexion - smoothed with Leonardo's own hand - is framed by the undulating ringlets of her hair.
 This then contrasts beautifully with the halo of spikes from the juniper bush.
-Leonardo veiled the background of this portrait in a thin veil of mist known as sfumato (literal translation: "turned to vapour"); this being created with overlaid oil glazes.
-Though Leonardo did not create this effect he become well-known for his skillful use of it.
+Leonardo veiled the background of this portrait in a thin veil of mist known as sfumato; this being created with overlaid oil glazes.
+Though Leonardo did not create this effect he becomes well-known for his skillful use of it.